chclau/modulo_counter/README.md

-# vhdl_project_master
+# modulo_counter
-Contains the directory tree for all VHDL projects
+Contains the directory tree for a VHDL modulo counter

 To a description of this project, please refer to http://www.fpgasite.net/modulo-counter/